-Each Christian's passion should be to become more like Christ and fulfill The Great Commandment to love the Lord with their entire heart, soul, mind, and strength (Romans 8:29; 1 John 3:2, Deuteronomy 6:5; Mark 12:30; Matthew 22:37-38).
+Each Christian's passion should be to become more like Christ and to fulfill The Great Commandment to love the Lord with their entire heart, soul, mind, and strength (Romans 8:29; 1 John 3:2; Deuteronomy 6:5; Mark 12:30; Matthew 22:37-38).

 The Christian who learns and applies the Word becomes mature, and in turn can help others mature (2 Timothy 2:2).

 We believe God created the universe in six 24-hour days, and that before He created the universe, nothing except God existed (Genesis 1; Exodus 31:17; Psalm 33:6-9; Acts 17:24; Hebrews 11:3; Colossians 1:16).

 God chose to create the universe and all that is in it to reveal His glory, divine nature, eternal power, infinite wisdom, and supreme authority (Isaiah 43:7; Psalm 19:1-2; Jeremiah 10:12; Romans 1:20; Revelation 4:11).